Basis of preparation

 Other items relate to the amortisation of acquired intangible assets and fair value movements on foreign exchange hedging.

-The separate presentation of exceptional and other items enables the users of the accounts to better understand the elements of financial performance during the year and hence to better assess trends in that financial performance.
+The separate presentation of exceptional and other items enables the users of the accounts to better understand the elements of trading performance during the year and hence to better assess trends in that performance.

 Goodwill arising on consolidation represents the excess of the cost of acquisition over the Group's interest in the fair value of the identifiable assets and liabilities of a subsidiary, associate or jointly controlled entity at the date of acquisition.
 Goodwill is initially recognised as an asset at cost and is subsequently measured at cost less any accumulated impairment losses.
 Goodwill which is recognised as an asset is reviewed for impairment at least annually.
 Any impairment is recognised immediately in comprehensive income and is not subsequently reversed.